Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

     [SysCom] Linux.Devicefile=/dev/ttyAMA

 Now save and Quit nano.

+# Enable NTP sync
+Now manually configure and enable NTP service;

+    sudo nano etc/ntp.config

+    Add server pool.ntp.org (other server entries can be commented out) Uncomment line restrict 192.168.1.0 mask 255.255.255.0 nomodify notrap (you may need to change IP to your network base)

+Now save and Quit nano again.
+Now you can enable NTP service;

+      sudo systemctl enable ntpd.service

+And then start it;

+      sudo systemctl start ntpd.service

+And check configuration;

+      sudo ntpq -p

 Now you can use the HAT, RS-485 and the Real-Time Clock from within a CODESYS IEC application.
 Access the RS485 UART via a comlib of you own flavour (like CAA SerialCOM library)